-4.82 Mitigation measures can reduce or eliminate potential adverse impacts of development on the Welsh language.
-However, where development can reasonably be shown, on planning grounds, (for example, the scale of development proposed) to cause harm to the continued role and well-being of the Welsh language within that community, the National Park Authority will resist such development.
+- 4.74 Mitigation measures can reduce or eliminate potential adverse impacts of development on the Welsh language.
+However, where development can reasonably be shown, on planning grounds, (for example, the scale of development proposed) to cause harm to the continued role and well-being of the Welsh language within that community, the National Park Authority will resist such development. - 4.75 Technical Advice Note 20 Welsh Language October 2017 advises that adopted Local Development Plan policies will have already taken the needs and interests of the Welsh language into account, including the implications for windfall sites for various types of development that comply with the Plan's policies.
+Neither these sites, nor sites allocated in the Plan should therefore be subject to a language impact assessment as this is already a requirement of the Plan preparation.
+The National Park Authority will be responsible for undertaking any assessment it considers is required and for determining its form.

-- 4.83 Technical Advice Note 20 Welsh Language October 2017 advises that adopted Local Development Plan policies will have already taken the needs and interests of the Welsh language into account. including the implications for windfall sites for various types of development that comply with the Plan's policies84.
-Neither these sites, nor sites allocated in the Plan should therefore be subject to a language impact assessment as this is already a requirement of the Plan preparation. • Only large-scale development on windfall sites within the defined language-sensitive areas considered likely to have a significant effect on the Welsh language will require an assessment of the likely impact on the Welsh language to be undertaken.
-For the purposes of this policy 'large scale development' is 'major development' as defined in the 'Town and Country Planning (Development Management Procedure) (Wales) Order 2012 (see Appendix 1 Land with Planning Permission or Development Consent Order for an explanation). ♣ The National Park Authority will be responsible for undertaking any assessment it considers is required and for determining its form. - 4.84 The area is identified on the Proposals Map.
+- 4.76 The area is identified on the Proposals Map.
 As part of the Annual Monitoring Report the National Park Authority will consider if there has been any significant contextual change regarding the evidence base supporting this policy.
-The Authority will consider if changes are needed and whether this would require a selective review in advance of the 4-year formal requirement. - 4.85 Mitigation measures may need to be applied to any permission either through conditions attached to a planning permission or through section 106 obligations.
+The Authority will consider if changes are needed and whether this would require a selective review in advance of the 4-year formal requirement. - 4.77 Mitigation measures may need to be applied to any permission either through conditions attached to a planning permission or through section 106 obligations.
 All section 106 obligations in relation to mitigating the impacts on the Welsh language which are considered necessary to make the development acceptable in planning terms and which are directly related to the development are required to comply with regulations.
-Potentially appropriate measures include ♣ phasing policies that complement the Local Development Plan's overall delivery trajectory: - a. phasing policies that complement the Local Development Plan's overall delivery trajectory; - b. provision of affordable housing for local needs; - c. features that promote Welsh language as an intrinsic element of design and layout; - d. support for the provision or enhancement of Welsh medium education; - e. funding for Welsh language and cultural awareness initiatives.♣ - 4.86 This policy should not be interpreted as justifying development that would not otherwise be acceptable, solely on the grounds of contribution to safeguarding the Welsh language in the community.
+Potentially appropriate measures include: - a. phasing policies that complement the Local Development Plan's overall delivery trajectory; - b. provision of affordable housing for local needs; - c. features that promote Welsh language as an intrinsic element of design and layout; - d. support for the provision or enhancement of Welsh medium education; - e. funding for Welsh language and cultural awareness initiatives. - 4.78 This policy should not be interpreted as justifying development that would not otherwise be acceptable, solely on the grounds of contribution to safeguarding the Welsh language in the community.
 Welsh Government advises that policies must not seek to introduce any element of discrimination between individuals on the basis of their linguistic ability.
-Planning policies must not seek to control housing occupancy on linguistic grounds.85
+Planning policies must not seek to control housing occupancy on linguistic grounds.